namikaze-40p/obsidian-date-inserter/README.md

-# Obsidian Date Inserter
+# Date Inserter

-This is an [Obsidian](https://obsidian.md/) plugin which can insert a date at the cursor position using a calendar.
+An [Obsidian](https://obsidian.md/) plugin that lets you insert a date at the cursor position using a calendar.

 ## How to use